kiaraaa123/faq-accordion/README.md

 ### What I learned

-This challenge was a great way for me to gwt started with adding JavaScript into my projects.
+This challenge was a great way for me to get started with adding JavaScript into my projects.
 Excluding my portfolio, this project was my second solo project utilizing JavaScript.
 I feel as though it has helped me understand how JS concepts are used in web development.

 ### Continued development